A Special Thank You to our Donors

 Sun Life Financial is a Canadian international insurance and financial service company.
-It has donated over $13,000 for fundraising events, most recently $2,500 for the 2015 Ability & Beyond Gala.
+It has donated over $20,000 for fundraising events, most recently $2,500 for the 2018 Ability & Beyond Dinner.

 Symcor is a national Canadian provider of business processing and client communications management services, supporting major banks and retail and telecommunications companies.
-In 2015, it donated towards our Mississauga Learning Independence for Future Empowerment program.
+From 2015-18, it donated $3,000 towards our Mississauga Learning Independence for Future Empowerment program.

 Technica Group Inc.